 Inner Classes describes Scala’s support for defining a class within another class.

 Scala allows inner classes to be defined, which is to say, classes that are declared inside another class.
-Unlike Java, these classes are not scoped to the containing class, but to the containing instance.
+Unlike Java, these classes are not scoped to the containing class, but to the containing object.

 Suppose you are modeling a focus group type study.
 You will have a “study” which describes the thing under observation (e.g. “Do Programmers Like Scala?”) and you will divide your participants into control groups (e.g. Java programmers, Ruby programmers, etc.).